chetantete/groups_demo/README.md

 # Rails Facebook Groups Application

-This is Rails FaceBook Groups Application
+This is Rails Facebook Groups Demo Application
 This application has following features:
 - login with Facebook
 - List facebook Groups